 August is National Breastfeeding Month, a month dedicated to working toward improving the nation’s health by protecting, promoting, and supporting breastfeeding.
 How awesome is that?
 You probably saw various blog posts and campaigns on your social media feed during World Breastfeeding Week (August 1-7).
-And as August comes to a close, Black Breastfeeding Week (August 25-31) will bring attention to unique challenges Black women face when they breastfeed.
+And as August comes to a close, Black Breastfeeding Week (August 25-31) brings attention to the unique challenges Black women face when they breastfeed.

 There are many reasons why Black Breastfeeding Week is important.